 Although AnyConnect is the proprietary version of OpenConnect, we understand that you’re going to want to implement OpenConnect iOS.
 Right now you can’t.

-When OpenConnect iOS becomes available, we’ll be sure to update this VPN How To guide so that you get the news right away.
+When OpenConnect iOS becomes available, we will update this VPN How To guide so you get the news right away.

 IwantMyVPN.com has all you need to know to learn about VPNs.